 Sanskrit did not exist before the Greeks.
 It was invented by the Greeks in Kashmir to vandalize Valmiki Ramayana to promote idolatry.
 Idolatry was a Greek invention.

 Sanskrit was invented by a committee of Greek stooges who were unaware of Hindu history and culture.
-The Greek and British colonialists actively promoted the recent Sanskrit fiction as the ancient Hindu history.
-The English translations of Sanskrit texts were subsidized by the missionaries with their own agenda.
-They were sponsored scholarship to reflect the Christian culture.
+The recent Sanskrit fiction by the unethical Persians on the Greek payroll was actively promoted as the ancient Hindu history.